dkandalov/live-plugin/README.md

 ## Getting started
 Make sure "hello world" works fine:
-- In the `Plugins` tool window select "hello-world" plugin and click "Run" button to execute the plugin (`Run Plugin` action with `ctrl+shift+L` or `alt+C, alt+E` shortcut).
+- In the `Live Plugins` tool window select "hello-world" plugin and click "Run" button to execute the plugin (`Run Plugin` action with `ctrl+shift+L` or `alt+C, alt+E` shortcut).
 It should display a message.
 - Make a small modification in `plugin.groovy`/`plugin.kts` and rerun the plugin.
   On the second run, the previous version of the plugin will be unloaded before the code is evaluated again.
-- Modify `plugin.groovy`/`plugin.kts` file again so that it fails to compile/run.
+- Modify `plugin.groovy`/`plugin.kts` file so that it fails to compile/run.
   You should see an error message in the `Run` tool window.
 - Note that plugins are just folders with `plugin.groovy` or `plugin.kts` scripts as entry points.
   This means that you can, for example, copy the path to the plugin folder using the `Copy Path` action (`ctrl/cmd+alt+C` shortcut).

 Try bundled examples:
-- In the `Plugins` tool window click the "Plus" button (`Add Plugin` action) to add Kotlin or Groovy examples.
+- In the `Live Plugins` tool window click the "Plus" button (`Add Plugin` action) to add Kotlin or Groovy examples.
 - It might be useful to install [Kotlin](https://plugins.jetbrains.com/plugin/6954-kotlin) or [Groovy](http://plugins.jetbrains.com/plugin/1524?pr=idea) plugin if your IDE supports them.

-Take a look at settings in the `Plugins` toowindow:
+Take a look at settings in the `Live Plugins` tool window:
 - `Run Plugins on IDE Start` — run all plugins on IDE start.
 - `Run Project Specific Plugins` — run all plugins in `.live-plugins` project directory when the project is opened and unload them when the project is closed.
-- `Add LivePlugin and IDE Jars to Project` — useful for Groovy plugins to get auto-completion and code navigation in plugin code.
+- `Add LivePlugin and IDE Jars to Project` — add jars from LivePlugin and IDE to the current project as a library (see `Project Settings -> Modules`).
-(Adding jars unrelated to your project is a bit of a hack but there seems to be no major problems with it.)
+Adding unrelated jars to your project is a bit of a hack, but it can be useful for Groovy plugins to get auto-completion and code navigation in the plugin code.
-Note that Kotlin plugins should have auto-completion and code navigation without it.
+Kotlin plugins with a single `plugin.kts` should have auto-completion and code navigation without it.
+Multiple Kotlin files are not highlighted at the moment (see [this YouTrack issue](https://github.com/dkandalov/live-plugin/issues/105)) but should compile and run.

 Learn more about IntelliJ API:
 - Read (or at least skim) [plugin development fundamentals](https://plugins.jetbrains.com/docs/intellij/fundamentals.html).